liamhendricks/cellblock/readme.md

 ## Cellblock's Design

-Cellblock has taken design queues from classic Elder Scrolls games like Morrowind, and it's open source engine OpenMW.
+Cellblock has taken design cues from classic Elder Scrolls games like Morrowind, and its open source engine OpenMW.
 A Cell is a small area containing game content.
 It can contain static art assets like trees, rocks or castles - mutable objects such as items, doors or other scriptable objects - and even characters!
 These Cells will be seamlessly streamed in and out of the world